Designing an Editor Model

 Going back to the editor, we don’t see anything.
 This is because in the editorModel of XGEE, Tasks are currently not yet modeled.
 Let’s change that.
 We add to the Editor a Child Vertex.
 Give it an id and a name.
 Like in the first tutorial, we use EOQ queries to specify that we want to represent tasks.

-Similarly, we add a matching Model Reference.
+Similarly, now we add another child vertex called Model Reference for this MyFunctionTaskVertex.
 The EOQ queries and Model references are necessary for every OAAM Element.

 Now we add a Shape From Resource.
 We design or copy a shape for every task.
 Any svg can be used.
 Create a subfolder in the plugin folder where you copy the svg.
 In the editor properties specify the repository URL relative to the plugin folder.